Philosophy: What I've Learned

 People before projects.

 Artists matter more than the art we produce.
 Caring for ourselves has to take precedence, or we won't have the ability to create.
 Often, my choices as an artist are dictated by the reality of one or more artist's physical, emotional, and mental limitations, including my own.
+This is not to say that the product doesn't matter; I have extremely high standards for the work I create.
+Instead, I view opportunities to support artists' well-being as important limitations in the artistic process.

 Limitations bring freedom.

 Paralysis of choice is a real thing, so I completely embrace limitations; they are what drive me.
 I've lit over a dozen shows with a loaner or homemade dimmer board and hardware store lighting.
-I've put up multiple shows without a true final dress because of an actor emergency or illness.
-I've dealt with heat, cold, rain, pouring rain on a tin roof, and multiple other environmental issues and figured out a way to make it work.
+I've put up multiple shows successfully without a true final dress because of an actor emergency or illness.
+I've dealt with heat, cold, rain (including pouring rain on a tin roof), and multiple other environmental issues and figured out a way to make it work.
 Sometimes that means editing and cutting, sometimes it means digging deep to find new ideas.
 I find limitations to be so crucial to my process that I often impose additional ones on myself as well.

 True equality is not always written.